-If your application is WEB-based (or built on top of Spring Boot using an embedded web container) and the Spring Integration HTTP module (see Chapter 18, HTTP Support) is present on the classpath, you can use a IntegrationGraphController to expose the IntegrationGraphServer functionality as a REST service.
-For this purpose, the @EnableIntegrationGraphController @Configuration class annotation and the <inthitp:graph-controller/> XML element, are available in the HTTP module.
+If your application is WEB-based (or built on top of Spring Boot using an embedded web container) and the Spring Integration HTTP or WebFlux module (see Chapter 18, HTTP Support and Chapter 34, WebFlux Support) is present on the classpath, you can use a IntegrationGraphController to expose the IntegrationGraphServer functionality as a REST service.
+For this purpose, the @EnableIntegrationGraphController @Configuration class annotation and the <inthittp:graph-controller/> XML element, are available in the HTTP module.
 Together with the @EnableWebMvc annotation (or <mvc:annotation-driven/> for xml definitions), this configuration registers an IntegrationGraphController @RestController where its @RequestMapping.path can be configured on the @EnableIntegrationGraphController annotation or <int-http:graph-controller/> element.
 The default path is /integration.